 Nov.
 19, 2019 After a series of warning strikes involving over 3000 workers, public service union ver.di has negotiated a new 28-month agreement covering 28000 employees of four university clinics in the Baden-Württemberg region.
-Following a very poor offer from the employers, ver.di is now consulting members over a deal worth 7.1% paid in two stages (1 November 2019 and 1 February 2020).
+The deal is worth 7.1% paid in two stages (1 November 2019 and 1 February 2020).
 As a result of legislation that provides funding to ensure increased staffing of nursing and care personnel, these workers will get an extra EUR 200 a month.
 But ver.di has negotiated with the four hospitals to cover more occupations than those specified in the law.

 Nov.
 05, 2019 Workers at the Schildautal hospital in Seesen in Lower Saxony are continuing their strike action to secure a collective agreement despite management's aggressive anti-strike measures (see EPSU Collective Bargaining News 19, October).
 Public services union ver.di has condemned the hospital owners, Askeplios, for failing to agree a minimum service agreement, threatening workers with the sack and offering strike-breaking bonuses.
 Further action was taken on 1 November despite the employer's intimidation and on the basis of the union's own proposal for minimum service.